francescoolivo/minimal-mistakes/_posts/2023-01-23-rapm-euroleague.md

 | Semen Antonov   | 125       | 0.73       | 1206.93 | 2125     | 9.66       | 161    | 1.09      | 0.54      | 1.63     |
 | Daniel Hackett  | 135       | 0.64       | 2863.98 | 5046     | 21.21      | 451    | 1.07      | 0.79      | 1.85     |

 Where we can see Will Clyburn, one of the best scorers of the league, and of the "clutchest" players.
+Yet, many of the best offensive players do not fall into this list.

 On the other side, the players with the highest defensive RAPM are: